Thunder Alley (1985 film): Plot

 Arizona youth Richie, lives on his dad's farm helping him with his cotton crops.
 When in town running an errand for his father, he runs into Lorraine the girlfriend of his long time best friend Donnie.
 She tells him that Donnie's band is currently auditioning to play at a club in town.

 Richie goes to the club to hear them as they just brought in a new guitar player as Richie is a guitar player as well.
 The club owner gives them two nights the following week.
 Donnie tells Richie that he should be playing for them.

-Richie and Donnie go out that night to THE club in town, The Palace, to check out the band playing there "Surgical Steel", an actual Phoenix metal band featuring future Racer X singer Jeff Martin and Badlands bassist Greg Chaisson.
+Richie and Donnie go out that night to THE club in town, The Palace, to check out the band playing there "Surgical Steel", an actual Phoenix metal band featuring future Racer X singer and Badlands drummer Jeff Martin and future Badlands bassist Greg Chaisson.
 Unbeknownst to Richie, Lorraine has set him up to meet her fellow worker, Beth.
 Richie and she enjoy spending the rest of the evening together until her father, very much intoxicated, yells at both of them as they are saying goodnight.